V0idMatr1x/run_exe/README.md

 ### Motivation
 I want my own ergonomic dialect of Nim as a library to use in my projects.
-I want to make it polished, and resonable enough for others to use.
+I want to make it polished, and reasonable enough for others to use.

-I fully intend on turning runexe into a fully fledged scripting library in the near future.
+I fully intend on turning RUN_EXE into a fully fledged scripting library in the near future.
-However, it will be well thought out, and I will take my time thinking about my implementation for V1.0
+However, it will be well-thought-out, and I will take my time thinking about my implementation for V1.0

   - ***IMPORTANT: Until V1 changes may be made frequently without warning!***